 This Part discusses our proposals to address these challenges.
-Our modified regime distinguishes between cleansing under MFW and entire fairness review when cleansing fails.
-In Section A, we present our proposed changes to the MFW conditions that would better respect the choices of minority shareholders.
-In Section B, we offer suggestions for courts applying entire fairness review of controller transactions, including those that involve idiosyncratic vision.
+We begin by discussing how our modified regime applies to cleansing under MFW.
+We next discuss how our framework supports certain aspects of SB21 but undermines some of its other components.
+We conclude by offering suggestions for courts applying entire fairness review of controller transactions, including those that involve idiosyncratic vision.
 More specifically, we argue that courts should ascribe different effects to the lack of informed disinterested shareholder vote and the lack of an effective bargaining by a special committee.
 These changes would allow courts to continue to police controller transactions but would ensure that searching judicial review of the transaction's price would be limited to scenarios where it is most needed.

 Before turning to our proposals, we offer a few words about their scope.
 To begin, we recognize that not all controller transactions will involve idiosyncratic vision.
-For instance, freezeout transactions-the area in which entire fairness and MFW cleansing emerged-or the sale of the company to a third party typically do not involve vision.
 However, we do not offer a legal test that would separate self-dealing transactions that involve vision from those that do not.
-And that is because our proposals to refine and improve the MFW framework apply to all self-dealing transactions.
+And that is because our proposals to refine and improve the entire fairness framework apply to all self-dealing transactions.
 While the valuation issues that we identify are especially troublesome for transactions involving vision, these shortcomings affect other types of self-dealing transactions as well.
 Our proposals, therefore, would improve the regulation of all types of self-dealing transactions without the need for courts to apply different regimes to different transactions.
 The Sections that follow describe our proposals in detail.